swc-project/swc/docs/adr/00001-support-transformation-plugin-native.md

 Plugins are written in rust, and built as native libraries for each platforms.
 SWC pass data to plugin using special form of AST, which has stable memory representation regardless of the version of `rustc`.

 -   Good, because it's fast, even on the first run.
+-   Good, because it does not require very complex request-response system.
+-   Good, because plugin authors can use all features of rust.
 -   Bad, because configuring CI for publishing plugins is very hard.
 -   Bad, because plugin developer cannot publish a plugin from a single machine.
 -   Bad, because loading of plugins is complex.
 Path for dynamic libraries are platform-dependant.